storj/storj/docs/design/disqualification.md

 ### Use of Disqualified Nodes

 Disqualified nodes may be used during download of typical downloads from uplinks or via repair.
-Therefore, their IP must be tracked in the overlay service.
+Therefore, their IP must be tracked in the overlay.

 Disqualified nodes may not be used for upload, therefore they should not be returned from node selection processes of any sort.
 There is no reason to update the statistics of disqualified nodes.